Atlanta DUI Defense Lawyer

 - Third refusal: Five years (driver can obtain a probationary license after two years and upon completion of a DUI education program)

-If you are facing DUI charges, whether for a first-time offense or a subsequent offense, consult an experienced DUI lawyer in Fulton County to discuss your next steps.
+If you are facing DUI charges, whether for a first-time offense or a subsequent offense, consult an experienced DUI lawyer in Atlanta to discuss your next steps.
 Don’t sacrifice your driving privileges without asserting your rights as a driver.